 McKay Sports Fields 2 and 3 are heavily used and the community rely on their availability and safe use for organised sport and passive recreation.
 The fields currently do not have proper drainage and irrigation to support good turf management.

-Construction of in-ground irrigation and drainage systems is underway, to improve the quality of the playing fields for organised sport and Parkland open space for community use.
+Construction of in-ground irrigation and drainage systems is underway, to improve the quality of the playing fields for organised sport and community use.

 Project: McKay Fields 2 and 3 Upgrades